snowiewdev/cheatsheet/aws.md

 - Enterprise Support: has Technical Account Manager (TAM) support
 - AWS Marketplace: provide listing of third-party software that runs on AWS, e.g. data analytics
 - Consolidated billing: combine usage across amount to get discount
+- AWS Organization: used to centrally control permissions for the accounts in your organization by using service control policies (SCPs), e.g consolidated billing to combine usage and receive a single bill for multiple AWS accounts

 ## Migration
-- 6 areas to consider for cloud migration to AWS
+- AWS Cloud Adoption Framework: 6 areas to consider for cloud migration to AWS

-- Business perspective: business, people (staffs), governance
-- Technical perspective: platform, security, operations (minimize workload?)
+###  Business perspective
+- Business: move from a model that separates business and IT strategies into a business model that integrates IT strategy
+- People (staffs)
+- Governance

+### Technical perspective
+- Platform
+- Security
+- Operations: minimize workload

+### Migration Stratgies
-- Six Migration Stratgies to identify whether migration is needed: rehost, replatform, reafactor/rearchitect, repurchase (need migration) || retain, retire (No need migration)
+- Six Migration Stratgies to identify whether migration is needed
+- Rehost, replatform, reafactor/rearchitect, repurchase (need migration)
+- retain, retire (No need migration)
+- Rehosting: moving an application to the cloud with little to no modifications to the application
+- Replatform: selectively optimizing aspects of an application to achieve benefits in the cloud without changing the application core architecture
+- Refactoring: change how an application is architected and developed

 ### AWS Snow Family
 - Physical Device that helps you to transfer data/ migration